Mgnite/Mg-sample/README.md

 ## Licenses

 Distributed under the EPL License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.